TUD-INF-IAI-MCI/DotNet_LanguageLocalization/README.md

 The language to use will be the default definition instead of the locale of the system is set to an existing language key in the definition file.

-To get a translated ley request the local instance
+To get a translated key request the local instance:
 ```
 ll.GetTrans(String key, params string[] strs)
 ```